the-overdriven/tibiascape-wiki/README.md

 - there are some completely new locations too (i.e. crystal spiders at Folda, TODO need more details)
 - there is no Ab'Dendriel

+## Where is the server located?
+- east US
+- EU & BR ping: ~100ms

+## When is the server save?
+- 05:45 CET (Central European Time)

 ## Is there a shared xp bonus in party?
 - yes, 25% per vocation